 How to choose a price auction model?

-As ad tech market is in the middle of transformation - it is recommended to run several tests in order to determine the best working auction you need to apply on the demand-side platform or supply-side platform.
+As the AdTech market is in the middle of a transformation, it is recommended to run several tests in order to determine the best working auction you need to apply on the demand-side platform or supply-side platform.

-So far, there’s no evidence that second-price sealed-bid auction is moving away, still, as market moves to the first-price model, many publishers reconsider how they set the floor prices.
+So far, there’s no evidence that the second-price sealed bid auction is moving away; still, as the market moves to the first-price sealed bid auction model, many publishers reconsider how they set the floor prices.
 Today, many publishers are trying to minimize the revenue gap between the floor and the clearing price.
-As a product of this, we witnessed the rise of the soft and hard price floors that turn auction model into a hybrid.
+As a product of this, we witnessed the rise of the soft and hard price floors that turned the auction model into a hybrid.

-Since October 2017, SmartyAds is a part of Rubicon Project initiative that supports first-price programmatic auctions.
-We strongly believe that first-price auctions create a fairer and more transparent programmatic ecosystem, increase bidder’s reliability and empower a more trustworthy environment for demand and supply partners.
+Since October 2017, SmartyAds has been a part of the Rubicon Project initiative that supports first-price programmatic auctions.
+We strongly believe that first-price auctions create a fairer and more transparent programmatic ecosystem, increase the bidder’s reliability, and empower a more trustworthy environment for demand and supply partners.

 We give our partners time to adjust to the new auction strategy and choose an auction model that works best for them.
-As a part of transition stage, we offer SmartyAds dual auction® empowered by machine learning that caters both first- and second-price auctions.
+As a part of the transition stage, we offer SmartyAds Dual Auction® empowered by machine learning that caters to both first- and second-price auctions.

 "SmartyAds offers both auction models to its clients.
 Best-performing ads, premium placements, and top ad formats would be presented at first-price auctions, and the rest of inventory will go to the old-school second-price auctions.
 We don’t want to rush our clients to shift to a new auction model.
 We let them see how both models work, compare and make conclusions.
 AI will be a huge part of this transition, and we want our clients to get used to the machines making decisions.", says Ivan Guzenko, SmartyAds CEO.